MODERN SLAVERY ACT 2015 (UK) COMPLIANCE STATEMENT

 In undertaking its work SAITCO operates under the direction of its board of directors (in accordance with the Companies Act 2006) and the General of The Salvation Army (in accordance with The Salvation Army Act 1980).

 SAITCO has again communicated this statement to all Salvation Army Territories to make clear that it:

 - expects Territories to have in place appropriate protections against the evil of modern slavery.
 Indeed, it is noted that other Salvation Army entities such as the Salvation Army Trustee Company (SATCO) in the United Kingdom has also taken a leading role in driving forward this agenda2;

 - offers to provide training/further information in relation to the issue of modern slavery should that be requested by any Salvation Army Territory.

-SAITCO will continue to work with local Territories to determine whether there are further areas of risk and potential further actions SAITCO might take in order to reduce and remove those risks.
+SAITCO has considered the latest UK Government guidance in relation to IHQ operations and will continue to work with local Territories to determine whether there are further areas of risk and potential further actions SAITCO might take in order to reduce and remove those risks.

 The Salvation Army has a prominent role in seeking to alleviate modern slavery and human trafficking and SAITCO recognises the need to continually review and tighten its checks and controls in this regard.
 In relation to its own work SAITCO has therefore continued to seek to ensure it avoids and reduces the risk of inadvertently supporting modern slavery and human trafficking in any way through a variety of measures:

 - ensuring it remains an equal opportunities employer, with a rigorous recruitment process.
 In compliance with the recruitment process, it seeks to avoid inadvertently engaging those who present as looking for work for themselves but who are in fact ‘controlled’ by a third person.
 Where it uses agency workers, these are sourced from reputable agencies whose practices and terms and conditions are verified before workers are accepted.